Static volume provisioning

 Delete the

-In Compute Cloud, delete the disk linked to the
+In Compute Cloud, delete the disk associated with the